LINCHENYU2030S/C-C-notes/C_Basics.md

 ```
 #### Some keywords
 - extern: Just tell the compiler there exist some variable in our program, OS does not allocate new memory for just this line of code
 - const: declare a variable to be constant so that we can't change the value stored in the memory address corresponding to that variable name through variable name.
-(But still can change the value through its memory address)
+(But still can change the value through its memory address if it's a const local variable)
 - volatile: tell the compiler not to improve the code involving a particular variable.
 - register: recommend the OS to define a particular variable on a register(if there exist a free register) to enhance the efficiency.